 Will my meter change if I switch electricity supplier?

-Only if you change to a supplier who uses smart meters as these are relatively new on the market and they work differently from the other types of meter.
-If you have one of the other types of meters, when you change supplier they will not change your meter and will continue to use the same pipes, wires and meter as those currently at your property.
+No. When you change supplier they will not change your meter and will continue to use the same pipes, wires and meter as those currently at your property.
 If you do want to change your meter for any reason, contact your supplier and they can advise you on this subject, together with any associated costs for undertaking the work.

 Who reads the meter when I change supplier?

 Your new supplier will be responsible for reading your meter, although they often use a third party company to do this for them.
 Your new supplier may also ask you to read the meter from time to time and we would recommend that you do this (if safe and practical) at the time of the transfer both for your own records and in the unlikely event of any problems during the transfer process.

 The meter reading will be used to finalise your accounts with your current supplier and to open up new accounts with your new chosen supplier.

 What if my meter is not measuring my consumption accurately?

 Before you contact your energy supplier, it might be worth checking that your bills are not based on estimated meter readings, which may have distorted your bills and left you thinking that your meter is inaccurate.
 Once you’re convinced, contact your supplier who can then arrange for an accuracy test to be undertaken.